Pita bread will always hold a special place in my heart.

 - Wet your hands and gently knead the dough in the bowl by hand until it comes together with no excess flour.

-- Let the dough rest covered for 10-15 minutes.
+- Let the dough rest covered for 10 to 15 minutes.

 - Start the first stretch and fold by wetting your hands and lifting one side of the dough and folding it toward the middle.
 Repeat this stretch and fold process in all four directions.
 Sometimes you can get away with an extra one or two folds depending on the elasticity of the dough.
 If it wants to stretch, stretch it!
 If it's tearing or breaking it needs a rest!